Peleg Slocum

-Peleg Slocum (1654–1733) was a Quaker from Portsmouth, Rhode Island, he was a proprietor of Dartmouth, Massachusetts and sole owner of Cuttyhunk Island.
+Peleg Slocum (1654–1732/1733) was a Quaker from Portsmouth, Rhode Island, he was a proprietor of Dartmouth, Massachusetts and sole owner of Cuttyhunk Island.

 Life

 Illicit activity

 Despite being known as an “honest publick [sic.]
 Friend,” Slocum was also known to be a smuggler and a profitable contraband trader, posing as being on religious missions, Slocum would use his boat to transport felonious goods.
 Slocum's criminal activity was so great that he was able to, at the age of 23, put up 2000 pounds to purchase a farm.
 Slocum also found himself on the wrong side of the law in white-collar, and religious situations.
 He was a defendant against a claim that he and other Dartmouth proprietors refused to divide land.
-And he had eight of his sheep seized for refusing to contribute to build a Presbyterian Church.
+He also had eighty of his sheep, as well as his land on the Elizabeth Islands seized for refusing to contribute, and pay a tax, to build a Presbyterian Church at Chilmark.
+John Tucker was also punished for refusing to pay the tax.
+He had a horse and heifer seized to pay the rates.
+He was called before his monthly church meeting for the transgression of being at a "place of dancing and music."

-Marriage
+Family

 Slocum married his wife Mary Holder, daughter of Christopher Holder a Quaker evangelist, in 1681.
+With Mary he had ten children, including Holder Slocum.
+He was the son of Giles and Joan Slocum.

 Cuttyhunk island

 In 1693 Slocum obtained Cuttyhunk Island, a small island off of the Massachusetts Southeast coast, as well as the surrounding islands Nashawena and Penikese.
 Slocum purchased the island from the combined holdings of Ralph Earle Jr., his brother William, and Peleg Sanford.
 He reportedly used Cuttyhunk to graze sheep, since he didn't need walls to confine the flock.
+During Slocum's ownership period the Island was known as Slocum's Island.